1coderookie/KobraGoNeoInsights/docs/problems.md

 ---

-#### Err: MINTEMP/MAXTEMP: Bed
+#### Err: MINTEMP/MAXTEMP/THERMAL RUNAWAY: Bed
 ![Err: MINTEMP: Bed](assets/images/controlunit_err_bed-min-temp_web.jpg)

-These messages will be triggered either if the temperature of the bed drops more than 2°C within a timeframe of 20seconds (= MINTEMP error) or if it reaches above the limit of 120°C (or if you have a certain hardware issue which causes a certain resistance value) (= MAXTEMP error) as you can see in the belonging code sections of the firmware settings:
+These messages will be triggered either if the temperature of the bed drops more than 2°C within a timeframe of 20seconds (= MINTEMP error), doesn't reach it's desired temperature in a certain amount of time or fluctuates too much (= THERMAL RUNAWAY) (*Attention: I'm not sure about this yet though!*) or if it reaches above the limit of 120°C (or if you have a certain hardware issue which causes a certain resistance value) (= MAXTEMP error) as you can see in the belonging code sections of the firmware settings:
 ```
 Thermal Protection / Thermal Runaway -> Bed:
 #define THERMAL_PROTECTION_BED_PERIOD        20 // Seconds